-I’m always looking for ways to make gambling more interesting and enjoyable.
+I’m always looking for ways to make gambling more interesting and enjoyable, just like in Stan James Free Bets.
 After years and years of trips, this can be difficult to do.
 That’s why I appreciate emails like the one below from listener/reader, James.
 James explains how he and some friends try to limit volatility and protect their bankroll when playing higher limits:

 During a December trip we decided to split all of our sports bets and video poker sessions buy-ins 50/50.
 We would then split any corresponding winnings 50/50.
 On Video Poker we would play at machines sitting next to one another so that we both had the ability to play but had action going on both machines.
 We would typically buy in for $50 each on both machines for a total of $100 buy in on both machines.
-This allowed us to play higher limits with better payables and offset volatility between 2 games (for example one player would play jacks or better (low volatility) while the other played double double bonus (higher volatility).
+This allowed us to play higher limits with better payables and offset volatility between 2 games (for example one player would play jacks or better (low volatility) while the other played double double bonus (higher volatility), 2017 was a good year for Amaya and other casinos because of the higher earnings.

 The beauty of this is when one of us won (which we did often) both of us won.
 Same thing on sports bets, we were rooting for the same results which made our overall experience more enjoyable.
 As luck would have it we did very good on both our sports betting and video poker (highlighted by hitting a royal flush at Main Street station).
 We also entered a poker tourney as a team, which my buddy ended up winning, and split the profit.
 If you are going to do this there are a couple key things to know going in…